-Sydney Opera House, with its “sail” architecture, cuts a striking profile among the skyscrapers in this historic harbor.
+With its “sail” architecture, Sydney Opera House cuts a striking profile among the skyscrapers in this historic harbor.
 On the Sydney Harbor Evening Cruise, we learned about the Opera House history and architect.
 Seeing it from the ship gave us a unique perspective before going inside this UNESCO World Heritage site.

 Taking up the entire Bennelong Point of the harbor, the Opera House towers over the neighboring shops and restaurants.
 Sydney’s Royal Botanical Gardens are adjacent to the building, allowing more sightseeing in one trip.